telerik/blazor-docs/_contentTemplates/common/get-started.md

 #root-component-steps
-1. Next to your main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), add a razor component called `TelerikLayout.razor` with the following content:
+1. Next to your main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), add a Razor component called `TelerikLayout.razor` with the following content:

         @inherits LayoutComponentBase